titancoder12/swarms/README.md

 ## Installation

 ### Install using UV
-1. Create a new directory:
+1. Create a new directory and cd into it:
     ```
     mkdir swarms_test
     ```